PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 ### Wait for installation to finish

-The installation process will take a long time (at least 30 minutes, if you have a fast internet connection) to finish.
+The installation process will take a long time (around 15 - 30 minutes, depending on the speed of your internet connection and your microSD card) to finish.

 If an error occurs during this setup process, you will need to wipe the Raspberry Pi's microSD card, flash the Raspberry Pi OS image onto it again, and try running the setup steps again.
 Otherwise, you will eventually see a message reporting that the setup script finished setting up the PlanktoScope application environment.